Pages

 So, we can see media anthropology as a field within the broad discipline of social sciences and humanities dealing with the relationship between the mass media and culture.
 The main focus of the study is more about how culture is transmitted through the mass media, and the media process or system by means of which society is shaped.
 Anthropology is the social science, studying culture, whereas media anthropology is the specific field which deals with the whole process through which culture shapes human beings through the mass media.

-Having a Degree or Diploma in Communication/Media Studies along with a broad understanding of social and cultural anthropology can offer you a range of communication activities to work as a link between media and cultural practices.
+Nature of Job Having a Degree or Diploma in Communication/Media Studies along with a broad understanding of social and cultural anthropology can offer you a range of communication activities to work as a link between media and cultural practices.
 As a media anthropologist one can work for various media institutions, production houses, and cultural agencies to study how people in different social and cultural settings use media in order to disseminate their culture and to affirm a specific identity.
 As a media anthropologist one can also work with universities, research institutions and organizations to employ cultural anthropological methods and concepts to interpret ‘media culture’.
 Media anthropologists can also conduct studies for various media organizations to study the influence of mass media channels (newspapers/magazines, radio, television, film and internet) on media content or media consumption.

 One can also find immense scope for studying the processes through which cultural products are institutionally created and distributed in the mass media industry.
 Media organizations are very much interested to know how social and cultural messages in the forms of articles, news stories, documentaries, soap operas, films, blogs, websites, advertisements are consumed and invested with meaning by different types of audience.
 Analysis of media contents is one field where hundreds of openings are taking place for young media anthropologists everyday.

-Presently many departments of Communication of Indian Universities are offering Media and Cultural studies as one of their optional subjects at Post Graduate level.
+Where to Study and the Eligibility Presently many departments of Communication of Indian Universities are offering Media and Cultural studies as one of their optional subjects at Post Graduate level.
 People trained in Journalism and Mass Communication with a degree in Anthropology, Sociology or Psychology can find a job assignment in the field of Media Anthropology.
 The Centre for Media and Cultural Studies of Tata Institute of Social Sciences (TISS), Mumbai offers a Masters program in Media and Cultural Studies, whereas the School of Arts and Aesthetics of Jawahar Lal University (JNU), Anwar Jamal Kidwai Mass Communication Research Centre (AJK-MCRC) of Jamia Millia Islamia, New Delhi, School of Media and Communication of Pondicherry University and Sarojini Naidu School of Arts & Communication, Hyderabad University have specific papers on media and cultural studies as a part of their regular master program in mass communication.
 Many sociology and anthropology departments of central and state universities in India also have papers on media anthropology as a part of their regular anthropological programs.

 These specific papers on media anthropology, media and cultural studies offered by these institutions aim at honing skills of media students within a research framework which enables them to develop a critical perspective on media, culture and society.